Berlin-Lichterfelde West station

 Berlin-Lichterfelde West (in German Bahnhof Berlin-Lichterfelde West) is a railway station in Lichterfelde West, within the district of Lichterfelde (Steglitz-Zehlendorf) in Berlin, Germany.
 It is served by the Berlin S-Bahn and several local bus lines.

 The station was built in 1872 in the style of a Tuscan villa as a train station for the elegant development of Villenkolonie Lichterfelde West, a newly created expensive residential area for wealthy Berliners.

-From 1946 until 1993 Lichterfelde West was the terminus of the Duty-Train of the United States Forces in Berlin.
+From 1946 until 1993 Lichterfelde West was the terminus of the Duty-Train of the United States Forces in Berlin. as thsi was near their bases.